 No. Anyone with a Bachelor’s Degree is welcome to audition.
 If you don’t have any theatre/acting experience, you are still a viable candidate.
 The most important element is what you bring in the audition.

-We encourage prospective students to attend our productions.
-This is a great way to experience our program.
+We encourage prospective students to virtually attend our information sessions.

 No. Individuals of all ages are welcome to apply as long as they hold a bachelor’s degree.